-While there are many occupations that fall under the public health umbrella, epidemiology is one of the more scientific, laboratory-based public health professions.
+While there are many occupations that fall under the public health umbrella, epidemiology is one of the more scientific, public health professions.
 The Centers for Disease Control and Prevention describes epidemiology as, “the study of the distribution and determinants of health-related states or events in specified populations, and the application of this study to the control of health problems.”
 Epidemiologists study the causes, distribution and appropriate countermeasures for health-related issues or events.

 What Does an Epidemiologist Do?